CipherTrustee/certisfy-verifier/README.md

     The `verificationResult` object represents a simplier and more intuitive object that shows the result of verification.
     Review the console results to see what it looks like.

+4. `isClaimTrustworthy(verification)`

+    This function determines whether a verification can be considered trustworthy.
+The determination involves confirming cryptographic signature integrity and certificate validity.
+The function makes the determination strictly based on the result of verification, ie it doesn't do any additional verification itself.

+    Review the (implementatation)[https://github.com/CipherTrustee/certisfy-verifier/blob/9accd2917cae7bfd1503dde2d74cbed7738245c8/js/crypto/pkijs-impl-module.js#L2840] code to see what the exact conditions are for trustworthiness determination.

+    **Arguments**

+    - `verification`\
+      This is the `verification` object that results from calling `verifyClaim`.

+    **Usage**

+    ```javascript
+    const isTrustworthy = isClaimTrustworthy(verification);
+    ```

+    The result is true or false.